 – This doubled in the financial year 2015 to US$73 million.

 – By the year 2017, Envato Market reached total community earnings exceeding $750 million.

-In 2019, Envato co-founders Cyan and Collis Ta’eed featured at fourth position on AFR Young Rich List.
+In 2019, Envato co-founders Cyan and Collis Ta’eed were featured in the fourth position on AFR Young Rich List.

 Airtasker is another famous Australian startup.
-The company is a marketplace connecting skilled workers with people who want to get a task done using the website or mobile apps.
+The company is a marketplace connecting skilled workers with people who want to get specific tasks done.

 I have personally used Airtasker’s services quite a few times, and trust me, the vendors on their portal have always been excellent with their work.

-In fact, when we recently moved to our new house – all the renovation work we got in our place was done through contractors hired through Airtasker, and luckily enough, none of them disappointed.
+In fact, when we recently moved to our new house – all the renovation work we got in our place was done through contractors hired through Airtasker, and luckily enough, none of them disappointed us.